dmtrmrv/jivosite/README.md

 This plugin provides option to integrate JivoSite code to your website without editing your theme.

-This is a good practice to use a plugin instead of adding code manually to your theme files because if you update or change your theme, JivoSite code will still be present on your site.
+This is a good practice to use a plugin instead of adding code manually, because if you update or change your theme, JivoSite code will still be present on your site.

 Based on the Plugin API, Coding Standards, and Documentation Standards.